 Next, decide which employees qualify for the QSEHRA.
 You’re required to offer it to any full-time W-2 employee, though you have the option to offer it to part-time workers.
 However, if you decide to make part-time workers eligible, you must give them the same allowance amounts as full-time employees.

 Your next step is to decide how much you’ll give employees to reimburse their medical expenses and premium costs.
-There are a couple of ways you can do this, which we covered in “How to Set a Small Business HRA Budget.”
+There are a couple of ways you can do this: get details in 7 ways to budget with a QSEHRA.

 It’s critically important to comply with both IRS and Department of Labor rules regarding written plan documents for the QSEHRA.
 Your legal plan documents are required to cover a variety of subjects, including the amount of monthly allowances, eligibility for reimbursement of expenses, and other policies.
 Companies that fail to follow the rules face significant penalties, so don’t neglect this step.